precice/openfoam-adapter/docs/config.md

 The values for `readData` and `writeData` for conjugate heat transfer can be `Temperature`, `Heat-Flux`, `Sink-Temperature`, or `Heat-Transfer-Coefficient`.
-Postfixed names like `Sink-Temperature-Domain1` are also allowed.
+Postfixed names like `Sink-Temperature-Domain1` are also allowed (e.g., in order to distinguish multiple data sets of the same type).
 For a Dirichlet-Neumann coupling, the `writeData` and `readData` can be
 either: